UniversalDependencies/docs/_si/index.md

 ## Tokenization and Word Segmentation

-* Tokenize on whitespace.
+* In general, words are delimited by whitespace characters.
-* Multiword tokens are not handled in this treebank.
+* Note: Multiword tokens are not handled in STB 2.11.

 ## Morphology

 ### Tags

 * Use all standard UPOS tags.
-* TODO: special XPOS tags for generating FEATS.
+* XPOS are not used in STB 2.11

 ### Features

-* TODO

-## Syntax

 * TODO